Adam-Lechnos/Google_AS-Sheets-Finance-Tiller/README.md

 # Google_Apps_Scripts-Google_Sheets-Financial-Tiller
 Automation for Tiller Money spreadsheets created in Google Sheets, for budget monitoring and alerts

+## Tiller Money
+* Refer to the [How Tiller Works](https://www.tillerhq.com/how-tiller-works/) webpage for additional information about Tiller Money.

 ## Google Apps Script Configuration

 ### Triggers